suvithkl/cybersecbase-project/README.md

 # cybersecbase-project

-An online movie rental - users are able to create an account, login, search and browse movie titles, purchase movies, and view the purchased movies.
+An online polls application - users are able to create an account, log in and out, search and browse polls, vote on the polls, and view a summary of their given votes.